obsolescence/pidp11/README.md

 **pdp11control** is the command to control the (simulated) PDP-11.
 From the Linux command line:
 - `pdp11control stop`, `pdp11control status` do what you'd expect.<br> Please shut down PDP-11 operating systems before `pdp11control stop` (applies to unices and RSX).
 - `pdp11control restart` restarts the PDP-11 (when you have a PiDP-11, it's already running when you power up though, and you'd normally do a restart using the front panel of course).
-- `pdp11control start x` or `pdp11control restart x` can be used without PiDP-11 hardware. `x` is the boot number you want to run, as shown in the default Idled boot mode:
+- `pdp11control start x` or `pdp11control restart x` can be used without PiDP-11 hardware. `x` is the boot number you want to run, as shown in the default Idled boot mode, see below.
+- - You can also use the desktop icon for `pdp11control`.

 <br><br>
 ![menu](https://github.com/user-attachments/assets/b7ba9f3f-6eac-4df2-badf-35c045355a78)

-**pdp11** is the simple way to get access to the PDP-11 console terminal.
+**pdp11** is the simple way to get access to the PDP-11 console terminal.<br>
-The PDP-11's console terminal gets 'grabbed by' / displayed on the latest Linux terminal you've logged in to, or called `pdp11` from.
+- The PDP-11's console terminal gets 'grabbed by' / displayed on the latest Linux terminal you've logged in to, or called `pdp11` from.
 Thus, you can switch from having the pdp11 terminal on the Pi's GUI, to a pdp11 terminal through a remote ssh or telnet session - you can grab it where ever you want it.
 Or close it.
 The PDP-11 does not notice, its virtual terminal (encapsulated in the linux `screen` utility) keeps running in the background.
-So `ssh pi@pidp11.local` will get you straight into the PDP-11 from your laptop.
+- So `ssh pi@pidp11.local` will get you straight into the PDP-11 from your laptop.

-You can also use the desktop icon for `pdp11control`.
 A nicer terminal than the basic `pdp11` is **Angelo Papenhoff's neat VT-52 simulator**, now included.
 Double click the desktop icon for it, use F11 to switch between full screen and windowed.
 See the screen shots:
 <table border="1" cellpadding="10">
   <tr>
       <td></td><img src="https://github.com/user-attachments/assets/1aaf1d55-d983-4f78-9256-6cb04ae4e5d4" width="48%" align="left" />